Pro Safe Sport + objectives

 Which objectives does PSS+ pursue?

-In the course of the project life’s time, existing materials will be collected and new ones created in order to provide support to public authorities as well as other relevant stakeholder organisations (such as national sport federations, National Olympic Committees, etc.) when developing measures to tackle this issue (policies, regulations, codes of conduct, national strategies, action plans, awareness raising campaigns, etc.).
+In the course of the project life’s time, existing materials were collected and new ones created in order to provide support to public authorities as well as other relevant stakeholder organisations (such as national sport federations, National Olympic Committees, etc.) when developing measures to tackle this issue (policies, regulations, codes of conduct, national strategies, action plans, awareness raising campaigns, etc.).

 Reference documents of PSS+ project